Charaan27/avsddcp_1v8_sky130/README.md

-# avsddac_1v8_sky130
+# 130nm Dickson Charge Pump for PLL applications
-PLL based Dickson Charge Pump for 130nm tech node
+In this repository, the design of a Dickson Charge Pump in 130nm tech node - which is suitable for PLL applications is presented.
+The design was strictly done using open source tools, and the device modeling was done using Sky130 PDK from Google Skywater.
+The designed specs can be viewed [here](https://drive.google.com/file/d/1UTvbswT-GWP-INxl1nJZeUJVQ8TjLF_6/view?usp=sharing)